kyleshim/VBA-Stock-Analysis/README.md

 **Description:**

-We used VBA scripting to analyze real stock market data.
+I used VBA scripting to analyze real stock market data.

 <b>Datasets used:</b>